Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/faq.md

 then *phenotype\_to\_genes.txt* contains:

  - *HP_3* annotates  **geneA** and **geneB**

+## What is the difference between "ALL_FREQUENCIES" and "FREQUENT_FEATURES"?

+Each annotation has a frequency associated, i.e. how many patients with that disease have this clinical feature.
+“ALL_FREQUENCIES” denotes that we do not use any filter.
+“FREQUENT_FEATURES” means that we exclude all features seen in less than 50% of the patients.

 ## What is your procedure for associating genes with HPO phenotypes?